massgravel/massgrave.dev/genuine-installation-media.md

 | Office C2R Custom Install (Retail / VL)   | [Link](office_c2r_custom.html) (More steps, allows customization)                                                                                                             |
 | Office MSI VL (Old versions)              | [Link](office_msi_links.html)                                                                                                                                                 |

-You can contact [here](https://discord.gg/gjJEfq7ux8) if you need any other Windows / Office files.
+You can contact us [here](https://discord.gg/gjJEfq7ux8) if you need any other Windows / Office files.

 ------------------------------------------------------------------------

 ## Verify Authenticity Of Files

--   We can use [file hashing method](https://en.wikipedia.org/wiki/File_verification) to verify if a file is genuine or not but we must first know the actual checksum of the file.
+-   We can use the [file hashing method](https://en.wikipedia.org/wiki/File_verification) to verify if a file is genuine or not, but we must first know the actual checksum of the file.

--   Microsoft publish a checksum list for [Windows 11](https://www.microsoft.com/software-download/windows11) consumer edition.
-Checksum list for other products is not public and it's available to paid subscribers of [MVS](https://visualstudio.microsoft.com/subscriptions/).
+-   Microsoft publishes a checksum list for [Windows 11](https://www.microsoft.com/software-download/windows11) consumer edition.
+The checksum list for other products is not public and is available to paid subscribers of [MVS](https://visualstudio.microsoft.com/subscriptions/).

--   There are many places where we can find the checksums for Microsoft files and compare them with our files with tools like [7-Zip](https://7-zip.org/) (After installing 7-Zip, right click on ISO file and goto 7-Zip \> CRC SHA).
+-   There are many places where we can find the checksums for Microsoft files and compare them with our files using tools like [7-Zip](https://7-zip.org/) (After installing 7-Zip, right click on the ISO file and go to 7-Zip \> CRC SHA).
 Below is a list of sites containing checksums.

     1.  [files.rg-adguard](https://files.rg-adguard.net/) (most complete collection)
     2. [MVS dump](https://awuctl.github.io/mvs/)